-Steenbrink showed in~\cite{Ste76} that $R^kf_*\Omega^\bullet_{X/\Delta}(\log Y)$ is a locally free integrable logarithmic connection with a pole along the origin whose residue $R$ has eigenvalues in $[0,1)\cap \Q$ for each $k\in\Z$.
-It follows from Grauert's theorem that there exists a canonical isomorphism
+Steenbrink showed in~\cite{Ste76} that $\bR^k f_*\Omega^{\bullet+n}_{X/\Delta}(\log Y)$ is a locally free integrable logarithmic connection with a pole along the origin and its residue operator $R$ has eigenvalues in $[0,1)\cap \Q$ for each $k\in\Z$.
+It follows from the projection formula that there exists a canonical isomorphism